Uses of Tadalafil

 - Do not take tadalafil more than one time each day.

-- Take one tadalafil tablet before you expect to have sexual activity.
-You may be able to have sexual activity at 30 minutes after taking tadalafil and up to 36 hours after taking it.
-You and your healthcare provider should consider this in deciding when you should take tadalafil before sexual activity.
-Some form of sexual stimulation is needed for an erection to happen with tadalafil.
+- Take one tadalafil tablet before you expect to have physical activity with your parnter.
+You may be able to have physical activity at 30 minutes after taking tadalafil and up to 36 hours after taking it.
+You and your healthcare provider should consider this in deciding when you should take tadalafil before physical activity.
+Some form of physical stimulation is needed for an erection to happen with tadalafil.

 - Your healthcare provider may change your dose of tadalafil depending on how you respond to the medicine, and on your health condition.